FairJournal/file-system/README.md

 3. **Rollup:** It aggregates all user changes over a specified period into a single hash.
 This hash is then stored in a smart contract at regular intervals (e.g., every minute/hour/day).
 This approach significantly reduces the typically high costs associated with smart contract modifications, potentially saving users thousands of dollars.

+4. **Appchains:** By combining the backend and file system components, services can build Appchains for data storage.
+As the project evolves, these data Appchains will be interconnected in a decentralized manner, further enhancing the system's robustness and scalability.

-The backend is designed to enable users to leverage decentralized technologies without installing complex and security-intensive software.
+The backend is designed to enable users to leverage decentralized technologies without installing complex software.

 ## Installation